-This is the third installment in an eight-part series: Navigating Market Volatility.
+This is the fifth installment in an eight-part series: Navigating Market Volatility.
 In simple terms, market volatility is the relative rate at which the market goes up and down.
 Dramatic shifts can be scary, even for the most experienced investors.
 To keep market swings from making you anxious, take steps to help you respond to volatility in a deliberate way.

-To read the previous post in this series click here
+To read the previous post in this series click here.

 All investments are subject to risk, including the possible loss of the money you invest.
 Past performance does not guarantee future results.
 There is no guarantee that any particular asset allocation, or mix of funds, or any particular mutual fund, will meet your investment objectives or provide you with a given level of income.